bikeshaving/crank/docs/WIP.md

 console.log(document.body.innerHTML); // <div>What if I update the message: 2</div>
 ```

 By replacing the `while (true)` loop with a `for…of` loop which iterates over the `this` object, you can get the latest props passed to the generator.
 This is possible because contexts are an iterable of the props passed to components.
-The generator is expected to yield once per iteration of the context in response to new props.
+The generator is then expected to yield once per iteration of the context in response to new props.

-One Crank idiom we see in the above example is overwriting variables declared via the generator’s parameters `message` with the `for…of` loop’s expression.
-This allows props to always remain in sync with the current props passed to each component.
+One Crank idiom we see in the example above is the overwriting of variables declared via the generator’s parameters (`message`) with the `for…of` loop.
+This allows those variables to always remain in sync with the current props passed to each component.
 However, there is no reason you have to always overwrite old props in the `for` expression, meaning you can assign new props to a different variable and compare them against the old props:

 ```jsx
 function *Greeting ({name}) {